about us

 operations

 The pantry operates out of a small area of the “big pink warehouse.”
-We have a full-time executive director and a part-time operations assistant.
-We also work with a variety of skilled people on a contract basis for projects, consulting and special events
+We have a full-time executive director and a part-time operations manager.
+We also work with a variety of skilled people on a contract basis for projects, consulting and special events.

 Our operations heavily depend on a crew of about 30 active volunteers who serve 2-3 hours every week.